 -Art History: taught in English.
 One course is offered in the fall (From the Impressionists to Picasso), and one course in the spring (From Cubism to Contemporary Art).
 The courses can also be taken for French credits by students who do readings and complete assignments in French.
 3 credits

-Most of you will live in a furnished single room at the Fondation des Etas Unis at the Cité Universitaire de Paris, a 5-10 minute metro ride to the center of Paris.
+Most students will live in a furnished single room at the Fondation des Etas Unis at the Cité Universitaire de Paris, a 5-10 minute metro ride to the center of Paris.
 Student restaurants, cooking and sport facilities, laundry, and e-mail are among the many amenities on site.
-A few of you might also reside in fully furnished and centrally located apartments.
+Students can also choose to live in a homestay at an additional cost.

-The Program is led by a member of the UCONN French and Francophone faculty, with the help of a Program Assistant; both are available to assist you with getting settled, getting around the first few days from the moment you arrive at the airport to your last day in Paris.
-The Resident Director sets up individual advising sessions both at the beginning of your stay and at the end, when your credits are transferred; s/he teaches one course per semester, and organizes a number of excursions for the UCONN in Paris group; receptions are also organized at the RD apartment.
-Both the RD and the Program assistant remain available throughout for helping students with their classes should the need arise.
+The program is led by a member of the UConn French and Francophone faculty, with the help of an on-site coordinator; both are available to assist you with getting settled, getting around the first few days from the moment you arrive at the airport to your last day in Paris.
+Both the RD and on-site coordinator remain available throughout for helping students with their classes should the need arise.
 There are also many opportunities for conversation exchanges with Parisian students.

-Please note that this program charges half program fees and half in-state tuition.
+Please note that this program charges program fees and not tuition.
 This affects the types of financial aid that can be applied to defray the cost.
 Click the link below for this program’s budget sheet and contact the UConn Office of Financial Aid Services for information regarding your individual financial aid package.